-Sasteria Observatory in Agios Stefanos, Lassothi Crete: In Lassithi, there is a private observatory called Sasteria.
-It is located to the south east of Crete, in the village of Agios Stefanos, and is owned by Philip Feys and Chantal Debrabandere.
+Sasteria Observatory in Agios Stefanos, Lassithi Crete: In Lassithi, there is a private observatory called Sasteria.
+It is located to the southeast of Crete, in the village of Agios Stefanos, and is owned by Philip Feys and Chantal Debrabandere.
 This observatory works all year round and gives visitors a unique opportunity to see the wonders of the sun and the night sky.
-The location is ideal, since Agios Stefanos village is high up in the mountains and therefore the atmosphere doesn't suffer night light pollution, as in the big cities.
+The location is ideal since Agios Stefanos village is high up in the mountains and therefore the atmosphere doesn't suffer night light pollution, as in the big cities.

 Furthermore, the observatory of Agios Stefanos organizes Art-Workshop seminars, such as painting seminars.
 Therefore, you will have the chance to learn how to paint and to practice, painting the traditional houses of Agios Stefanos and its lovely mountainous surrounding.
 All these activities are guided by professionals.